 Two Historic Buildings Unite & Reopen as the Newest Member of Provenance Hotels Following Complete Restoration

-With a nod to the past and a look toward the future of hospitality in the Pacific Northwest, Woodlark, Portland’s newest hotel in the heart of downtown, will open its doors on Saturday, December 15, 2018.
+With a nod to the past and a look toward the future of hospitality in the Pacific Northwest, Woodlark, Portland’s newest hotel in the heart of downtown, opened its doors on Saturday, December 15, 2018.
 The highly-anticipated, 150-room hotel, has breathed new life into two buildings – the Cornelius Hotel and the Woodlark Building – and joined them together to reclaim the historic Cornelius Hotel’s original moniker and offer guests the ideal combination of sophistication and warmth as the city’s modern-day “House of Welcome.”

 “Ever walk into a hotel and feel instantly at home?
 Woodlark is that,” says Bashar Wali, President of Provenance Hotels.
 “It’s true when they say, ‘it takes a village.’
 Together with our partners, from NBP Capital to our design team and our co-conspirators, we have created something truly special not only for visitors coming to experience our city but for Portlanders, too.
 Woodlark pushes the boundaries of what we’re offering in the hospitality space and raises the bar on the hotel experience in our hometown.
 It truly is the House of Welcome.”